 With the founding of Etihad and others, Energy Service Companies (ESCO’s) have established a position in the UAE energy market.
-This article will discuss why they have become so popular and what we can expect in the future.
+This article will discuss the role of ESCO’s in the UAE Energy market, why they have become so popular and what we can expect in the future.

 In the value chain of energy, ESCO’s take a role close to the end-consumer and are active in what we call Demand Side Management.
 To illustrate the role of the ESCO’s in a changing energy market, I like to use 2 different definitions, the classical ESCO and the new ESCO